samir-gandhi/pingdocs-demo/ciam-passwordless/CIAMPasswordlessProtectRegistrationAuthenticationAccountRecoveryMainFlow/nodes/0fezdflrz4.md

-# Node - Go to Sign On Success
+# Node - string
+Go to Sign On Success
 ## Configuration
 ID:  0fezdflrz4